Business team in office discussing secure email solution and encryption options

 We compiled evidence from over 21 key research sources to understand the key steps financial services firms need to take to firm up their ESG strategy.

-Sustainable finance is experiencing unparalleled growth, with 2021 seeing an estimated $120 billion poured into sustainable investments- more than double the $51bn invested in 2020.
+Sustainable finance is experiencing unparalleled growth.
+For example, an estimated $120 billion was poured into sustainable investments in 2021, more than double the $51 billion invested in 2020.

-The challenge in the coming year will be to manage this growth in a way that passes the scrutiny of regulators and consumers.
+The challenge will be to manage this growth in a way that withstands the scrutiny of regulators and consumers.

-Here we provide a brief overview of ESG criteria, alongside the steps your organisation should be taking in 2022 to maintain compliance and meet customer expectations.
+Here we provide a brief overview of ESG criteria, alongside the steps your organisation should take to maintain compliance and meet customer expectations.

 Female leader smiling in sustainable office